ShufflePerson/JSVM/docs/DOCS.md

-32 BIT
+One Byte = 32 Bits
+Unsigned values only.

 ## Instructions

+Immediate - Value is provided directly upfront Absolute  - A Address to the Value is provided Indirect  - A address to a address is provided for the value (Used for Variables by the Compiler)

 ### LoadString, #strRegister, "str"
 Loads the `str` into the `strRegister` register Supports Immediate and Absolute values.
-Absolute values can only be provided via variables.

 ### LoadNumber, #numRegister, num
 Loads the `num` into `#numRegister`
 Supports Immediate and Absolute values.
-Absolute values can only be provided via variables.

 ### CallDirectObject
 Calls a object with the path of `#str1` and passes in values from all other registries